RunlongYu/CELS/README.md

 ## Example
-If you have downloaded the source codes, you can train CELS model.
+If you have downloaded the source code, you can train CELS model.
 ```
 $ cd main
 $ python train.py --dataset=[dataset] --strategy=[strategy]  --gpu==[gpu_id]
 ```

-The options for command parameter "strategy" are ['1,1',  '1+1',  'n,1',  'n+1'].
+The options for the command parameter "strategy" are ['1,1',  '1+1',  'n,1',  'n+1'].

 You can change the model parameters in `./config/configs.py`